On a rainy day: who are the preppers and what can they teach during a pandemic

 6. Adhesive tape

-Is there something that duct tape can't fix?
+Is there anything duct tape can't fix?
 I recently used a bundle to fix a tear in the tarp that serves as a roof for my tractor.
-As a last resort, it can be used to patch holes in clothing, as emergency gear, to light a fire, or even make a wallet.
-Just do not apply tape on wet surfaces - it will not stick.
+In a pinch, it can be used to patch holes in clothing, as emergency gear, to start a fire, and can even be used to make a wallet.
+Just don't use duct tape on wet surfaces - it won't stick.

 7. Positive psychological attitude

-The best thing you can acquire during this time: a positive mental attitude.
-This has been proven to greatly increase the chances of surviving a bad situation.
-We all have moments of weakness, but negative outlooks defeat you before you even take action.
-We live in dire times, but your best bet is to remain optimistic, focus on the positive, and remember what you are grateful for.
+The best thing you can gain during this time: a positive mental attitude.
+This has been proven to significantly increase your chances of surviving a bad situation.
+We all have moments of weakness, but negative perspectives defeat you before you even take action.
+We're living in scary times, but your best bet is to stay positive, focus on the positive, and remember what you're grateful for.

 8. Home garden